 Creating EHR Optimization Strategy: Step by Step

 What is EHR optimization strategy?
-One might say that optimization strategy unfolds once you understand the benefits that come from demanding more of your EHR and that it is worth the costs of pursuing.
+One might say that optimization strategy unfolds once you understand EHR importance and the benefits that come from demanding more of your EHR and that it is worth the costs of pursuing.

 Step 1: Preliminary Research